afshin-arab/afshin-arab.github.io/Machine-Learning/README.md

 <!-- MarkdownTOC depth=4 -->
 #
-### Machine Learning Resources:
+### Machine Learning Library:
 <!-- MarkdownTOC depth=4 -->
 A curated list of awesome machine learning frameworks, libraries and software (by language).

-Further resources:

-* For a list of free machine learning books available for download, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/books.md).

-* For a list of professional machine learning events, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/events.md).

-* For a list of (mostly) free machine learning courses available online, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/courses.md).

-* For a list of blogs and newsletters on data science and machine learning, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/blogs.md).

-* For a list of free-to-attend meetups and local events, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/meetups.md).
+A big thanks to josephmisiti.

 ## Table of Contents